ArtPoon/slides/markdown/mbi3100-alignment.md

 * Isolated stretch of mismatched residues in one sequence (HCV reference 4d, DQ516083)
 * Rapid evolution in one lineage unlikely.
-* May represent a double frameshift mutation - in this case, there is a dropout of `T` calls in nucleotide sequence.
+* May represent a [pair of compensatory frameshift mutations](https://academic.oup.com/mbe/article/39/3/msac031/6524633) (but in this case, there was a dropout of `T` calls).

 ---